 Reimbursements during the normal life of the plan

 An HRA must have formal plan documents to qualify for tax advantages.
-These plan documents set forth the health insurance reimbursement deadline, among other plan requirements.
+These plan documents set forth HRA timing rules, including the health insurance reimbursement deadline.
 In most cases, companies must reimburse an expense within 90 days of approval.

 Businesses set up their plans to run for a specific length of time called a benefit year.
 This date range is included in the plan documents.